-The Coalition of McKay Scholarship Schools hosted an annual meeting this year in Orlando, Florida, on October 5, 2012.
-Staff from the Office of Independent Education and Parental Choice gave a presentation focused on current issues related to compliance requirements for participating private schools as well as legislative changes.
+The Coalition of McKay Scholarship Schools hosted an annual meeting this year in Orlando, Florida, on October 11, 2013.
+Laura Harrison, Director of Scholarship Programs and Home Education, gave a presentation focused on current issues related to compliance requirements for participating private schools as well as legislative changes.